 Bullying Stories: A History Of Bullying

-By Sarah Fader
+By: Sarah Fader

-Updated February 03, 2020
+Updated February 08, 2021

-Reviewer Kristen Hardin
+Medically Reviewed By: Kristen Hardin

-What Constitutes As Bullying?
+What Constitutes Bullying?

 - Repetition.
 Someone who is mean to you once is not a bully.
 A bully is someone who repeats their behavior over time.
 The severity of their bullying may increase over time to get under the skin of the victim.